ghislainnkundayezu/notes-app-api/README.md

 # Description.
 **Project Name:** Notely.
-**Description:** This project is an API which enables the client to Create, Edit, Delete and Save notes in a database.
+**Description:** This project is an API which enables the client to Create, Edit, Delete and Save Documents in a database.

 # Installation Instructions.